NCCGA Rules & Eligibilty

 • Reasonable accommodations shall be granted to a player with a walking impairment in the form of a Walking Exemption.
 Players who are granted a Walking Exemption may not share that cart privilege with their playing partner(s) during the course of play.
 They may provide rides between holes similar to a spectator

-• A walking impaired is defined as an impairment that substantially limits a player’s ability to walk a one day 18 hole or a two day 36 hole NCCGA Team Qualifier, Regional, or National Championship golf event
+• A walking impaired is defined as an impairment that substantially limits a player’s ability to walk a one day 18 hole or a two day 36 hole NCCGA National Qualifier, Regional, or National Championship golf event

 • The term “substantially limits” shall be interpreted consistently with the findings and purposes of the ADA Amendments Act of 2008